acm-uiuc/til/_til/tmux/adjusting-window-pane-size.md

+---
-# Adjusting Window Pane Size
+title: Adjusting Window Pane Size
+category: tmux
+---

 In tmux, the size of window panes can be adjusted incrementally with the `resize-pane` command.
 For instance, to resize a pane in any direction